Diep-Xuan-Son/KidComic-1/README.md

 # KidComic

-Android Application that allows you to browse comics, series and stories from Marvel's vast library of comics—from what's coming up, to 70 years ago.
+Android Application that have variety of stories, you can read and find favorite comics which you like.

 ## Dependencies